The War on Music: Proposed legislative changes

-In addition to these legislative changes proposed bu the expert panel, a new form of risk assessment has been trialled by the NSW Government.
+In addition to these legislative changes proposed by the expert panel, a new form of risk assessment has been trialled by the NSW Government.
 In this, festivals are assessed on the potential "level of risk" they potentially impose on those attending.
 From the risk level assigned to the event, different levels of regulation will be imposed on the festival.
 For example, the FOMO music festival (an event that is held in several major cities around Australia) has been labelled as "higher risk under the new NSW licensing regulations".
 In January, the NSW Government announced that 14 festivals have been identified as high risk under the proposed festival regulations guideline.

 Furthermore, as of 28 February 2019, a new Interim Guide for Music Festival Event Organisers has been introduced.
-These guidelines are intended to act as interim standard of festival regulation in NSW while the state government continues to assess what long-term legislative changes must be made.
+These guidelines are intended to act as an interim standard of festival regulation in NSW while the state government continues to assess what long-term legislative changes must be made.

-As of 29 May 2019, these proposed legislative changes are on track to be the subject of state inquiry (to which the bill has to be passed through the Legislative Assembly and Legislative Council to the be ratified by the NSW Governor).
+As of 29 May 2019, these proposed legislative changes are on track to be the subject of state inquiry (to which the bill has to be passed through the Legislative Assembly and Legislative Council to be ratified by the NSW Governor).

 Impact

-The tightening of drug-related policies within festivals are predicted to have both a social and commercial impact.
+The tightening of drug-related policies within festivals is predicted to have both a social and commercial impact.
 As of May 2019, the proposed laws made by the PRS's expert panel have yet to be acted upon.
-However, some events have already occurred that allows speculation as to what the future impact of these policies may be.
+However, some events have already occurred that allow speculation as to what the future impact of these policies may be.

 Effect on commercial businesses

 On a commercial level, the increased regulation of festivals has already had an economic impact.
 In the case of Mountain Sounds 2019, the festival was hit with a "$200,000 quote for a police presence […] one week out from the festival".
 This additional requirement made by the local government meant that it was no longer economical for the event to carry on, leading to its cancellation two weeks before the intended start of the festival.
-The cancellation of the festival sparked backlash from a variety of businesses, musicians, festival-goers and political parties.
+The cancellation of the festival sparked a backlash from a variety of businesses, musicians, festival-goers and political parties.

 Furthermore, these legislative changes could also see the loss of other music events.
-In some instances, festival organisers have threaten to move their event(s) to another state as to avoid the commercial expense of tighter regulation.
-In the case of Australian music festival BluesFest, the organisers suggested a move from Byron Bay (where the festival has been hosted for the past 29 years) to Queensland, after its 2019 event.
+In some instances, festival organisers have threatened to move their event(s) to another state to avoid the commercial expense of tighter regulation.
+In the case of the Australian music festival BluesFest, the organisers suggested a move from Byron Bay (where the festival has been hosted for the past 29 years) to Queensland, after its 2019 event.
 However, in response to this, the NSW Premier Gladys Berejiklian ensured that the new regulations would only affect festivals that were deemed "high risk" of which BluesFest 2019 was not.